theseus-os/theseus-os.github.io/posts/2021-12-31-November-December-Update-WASM.md

 ### Looking forward in (wasm)time
-The main challenge in porting `wasmtime` to Theseus is porting the `wasmtime-runtime` crate, which implements the majority of the runtime logic for executing WASM binaries atop a given host platform.
+The main challenge in porting Wasmtime to Theseus is porting the `wasmtime-runtime` crate, which implements the majority of the runtime logic for executing WASM binaries atop a given host platform.
 This crate is massive and will likely take months to complete, due to its many dependencies and robust usage of standard POSIX-like functionality that Theseus currently lacks.

 We'll start by tackling the main dependencies of `wasmtime-runtime`, most of which are based around legacy POSIX-style interfaces and traditional OS platform abstractions: